julian-rose/Agon-CPM2.2/README.md

 # CP/M 2.2 for Agon Light (more disk images)

-This is a fork of Nihirash's Agon-CPM2.2 project, with new disk images added.<p>
+A fork of Nihirash's Agon-CPM2.2 project, with more CP/M disk images.<p>

-You will find the new images in my playpen branch.<br>
+You will find new disk images in the playpen branch.<br>
-You can get all the content from the playpen branch, or you can take each disk image individually.<p>
+You can get all the content from there, or you can take each disk image individually.<p>

 Disk images I have uploaded as of this writing:<br>
 <ul>